kamens/gae_bingo/README.md

     We also wanted this to quickly drop into any App Engine app, and we didn't want to exclude those on App Engine who aren't using Django.

-4. Can I use this framework for my app/client/iguana website?
+4. Can I use this framework for my iguana website?

     It's all yours.